-Traffic control personnel and safety signage will be employed to facilitate safe and adequate traffic flow when secondary roadways are affected by construction (CC 71).
-MPT, including protection of the public from damage to persons and property within the limits of (and for the duration of) work within the state ROW, will be done in full conformance with Section 619 - Maintenance and Protection of Traffic of the NYSDOT Standards Specifications for Construction and Materials (NYSDOT 2008a), and all addenda thereto.
-Additionally, all MPT activities, materials, signage, and construction details will comply with the Manual of Uniform Traffic Control Devices (NYSDOT 2008b, USDOT 2009) and permits issued by NYSDOT (CC 39a).
+Traffic control personnel and safety signage will be employed to facilitate safe and adequate traffic flow when secondary roadways are affected by construction (CC71).
+Maintenance and protection of traffic, including protection of the public from damage to persons and property within the limits of (and for the duration of) work within the state ROW, will be done in full conformance with Section 619 - Maintenance and Protection of Traffic of the NYSDOT Standards Specifications for Construction and Materials (NYSDOT 2008a), and all addenda thereto.
+Additionally, all maintenance and protection of traffic activities, materials, signage, and construction details will comply with the Manual of Uniform Traffic Control Devices (NYSDOT 2008b, USDOT 2009) and permits issued by NYSDOT (CC39a).

-All placements of signs will be determined in consultation with the applicable jurisdictional agencies (CC 39a).
+All placements of signs will be determined in consultation with the applicable jurisdictional agencies (CC39a).
 At minimum, signs will be placed at the following distances:

-- 1) Signs announcing construction at 500 feet and 1,000 feet. - 2) Signs depicting workers at 300 feet. - 3) Where blasting is to take place within 50 feet of a road, a blast warning sign at 1,000 feet.
+- 1. Signs announcing construction at 500 feet and 1,000 feet.. - 2.
+Signs depicting workers at 300 feet. - 3.
+Where blasting is to take place within 50 feet of a road, a blast warning sign at 1,000 feet.